Route 66 in Kansas title

 The Sheriff welcomes you to Kansas Route 66

 Look for Michael Wallis’ autograph on the Sheriff.
-Wallis voiced the character in Cars.

 Cars on the Route